internetgdl/functionsdockerazure/README.md

-# Azure features with Docker support, using a storage queue
+# Azure Functions with Docker support in Linux, using a storage queue as trigger

 Azure features are powerful serverless resources, we can create and debug locally, upload to cloud, monitor usage, exceptions and pay only for usage